mcRoe/WRepCo-workshop/README.md

 ## Dependencies:

+- Python

+(Following packages are found on https://bio3d.colorado.edu/)
-(Can be downloaded on https://bio3d.colorado.edu/) Imod 4.10 or greater
+- Imod 4.10 or greater
-PEET 13.0 or greater
+- PEET 13.0 or greater

 ## Options:

 - -*b* or --*basename*  Similar to the fn name in the imod project
 - -*r* or --*revert*    Reverts the .bak files to original.
-USE WITH CARE: OPERATION OVERWRITES PCA RESULTS
+USE THIS FLAG WITH CARE: OPERATION WILL OVERWRITE PCA RESULTS

 ## Usage:
 'avgAll_after.py -b 01_bin4_tomo01'